microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 ## Task 5 : Deploy the application

-1.You can now build your "all-cities-weather-service" project and send it to Azure Spring Cloud:
+1. You can now build your "all-cities-weather-service" project and send it to Azure Spring Cloud:

+>💡__Note:__ Open a new instance of Git Bash and login again using `az login` before running the following commands.

 ```bash
 cd all-cities-weather-service